-The Washington Metropolitan Gamer Symphony Orchestra (WMGSO) is a nonprofit community orchestra whose mission is to share video game music by putting on affordable, accessible concerts in the D.C. area.
+The Washington Metropolitan Gamer Symphony Orchestra (WMGSO) is a volunteer community ensemble that celebrates, transforms, and showcases video game music by producing accessible concerts in the D.C. area and online.

-Founded in 2012, the ensemble has grown to more than 100 members between the orchestra and choir.
-WMGSO stages concerts three times a year: full ensemble concerts in the fall and spring and chamber concerts in the summer.
+Founded in 2012, the ensemble has grown to more than 150 members between the orchestra and choir.
+WMGSO stages full ensemble concerts in the fall and spring, which you can catch in person or via the Twitch stream.
 Additional chamber performances occur at fundraisers, conventions, and community outreach events throughout the year.

 WMGSO members pose for a group photo taken in December 2013 at Living Faith Lutheran Church, where the group rehearsed.